-How we use employee information
+How we use information about employees

 We use your information to help us recruit the right people, to the right roles, at the right time.